Lisa Scott-Lee: 2002–2008: Solo career and Totally Scott-Lee

 Scott-Lee was signed to a small record label, Concept Records, and began recording songs for her next single.
 Concept chose "Electric" and started making plans for its release.
-The single had to be released on 10 October 2005 to meet with deadlines for the show, with the chart position to be revealed live to Lisa on MTV on Sunday 16th October 2005.
-Roseann McBride, assistant to managing director Max Bloom of Concept Records has gone on record (on the show and in private) several times saying that she was against the record being released on this date.
-One of the main reasons for this was that it would have very little promotion time (5 weeks as opposed to the usual 8–10 weeks).
-The song was released as planned but despite a television show backing her and extensive media coverage it failed to reach the top ten, charting at number 13.
+The single had to be released on 10 October 2005 to meet with deadlines for the show, with the chart position to be revealed live on MTV on Sunday 16 October 2005.
+Roseann McBride, assistant to managing director Max Bloom of Concept Records went on record several times to indicate that she was against the record being released on this date, as it would have very little promotion time (5 weeks as opposed to the usual 8–10 weeks).
+The song was released as planned, but despite a television show backing her and extensive media coverage, it failed to reach the top ten, charting at number 13.

-Following the chart reveal Lisa said in the show that she deeply regretted agreeing to quit the music business.
-She said that she only went along with it to please other people and wished she had never said it.
-The final episode of the series focused on Lisa's reaction and the reactions of the people around her as she came to terms with the result.
+Following the chart reveal Scott-Lee indicated she regretted her earlier vow, admitting she had only agreed to it to please other people and wished she had never said it.

-Following the failure of "Electric" to achieve its targeted top 10 position (by only around 500 or so, after selling well over 8000), plans were announced to release "Electric" in Japan, Australia, Germany and South Africa.
-In Australia, "Electric" spent two weeks in the Top 100, but failed to chart in the Top 40.
-She went to South Africa and Germany to promote the single, but did not go to Australia.
-Despite the failure to chart, the album was released in Australia.
-Scott-Lee released "Boy on the Dancefloor", a song from her unreleased album, on her website as a Christmas gift to her fans in 2005.
-The MP3 download came with a note which read: "Merry Xmas from Lisa and all of the LSL team, we hope you love this free Xmas gift and have a great time singing and dancing along."
+Following the failure of "Electric" to achieve its targeted top 10 position, plans were announced to release "Electric" in Japan, Australia, Germany and South Africa.
+In Australia, "Electric" spent two weeks in the Top 100, but failed to reach the Top 40.
+She went to South Africa and Germany to promote the single and released "Boy on the Dancefloor", a song from her then-unreleased album, on her website as a Christmas gift to her fans in 2005.